Background pattern

 In case you forget to apply the cream at the scheduled time, apply it as soon as possible and continue according to the usual schedule.

-If you forget to apply this medication, do it as soon as you remember and perform the next application according to the usual schedule.
+If you forget to apply this medicine, do so as soon as you remember.
+Perform the next application according to the usual schedule.

-Like all medications, Fucibet can produce adverse effects, although not everyone will experience them.
+Like all medicines, Fucibet can cause side effects, although not everyone gets them.

 • allergic reactions